 How to Prevent Fleas on Cats

 As mentioned above, prevention is key in keeping your cat safe from fleas and other pests.
-The best way to prevent fleas is with topical flea medicine administered on a monthly or tri-monthly basis depending on the dose.
+The best way to treat fleas on cats is with topical flea medicine administered monthly or tri-monthly, depending on the dose.

 Talk to your vet about the best and safest preventative flea treatments for cats.
 Flea medications don't have to be